 Orkney Community Planning Partnership was reconfigured in 2015 and renamed the Orkney Partnership.
-It has been redesigned to simplify the core structure of the Partnership and enable it to focus more decisively on its strategic priorities for action.
-Our new structure looks like this:
+It was redesigned to simplify the core structure of the Partnership and enable it to focus more decisively on its strategic priorities for action.
+The structure now looks like this:

 Orkney Partnership Board Members

 Partners with a statutory duty to facilitate community planning: Orkney Islands Council, NHS Orkney, Highlands and Islands Enterprise, Police Scotland and the Scottish Fire and Rescue Service.

 Organisations with a statutory duty to participate in the process: Scottish Natural Heritage, SportScotland, Scottish Environmental Protection Agency, Historic Environment Scotland, Integration Joint Board for Health and Care, University of the Highlands and Islands Orkney College, Highlands and Islands Transport Partnership, Skills Development Scotland and Visit Scotland.

 Local and co-opted partners: Voluntary Action Orkney, Orkney Community Justice Partnership, Scottish Ambulance Service and Orkney Housing Association.

 The Board is assisted by an Executive Group comprising the five partners with a duty to facilitate community planning.
 Each of the Board's strategic priorities is assigned to a Delivery Group.
 At present there are three, but this number could change.
 The Delivery Groups are chaired by members of the Board but include representatives of any organisations in Orkney which can help to achieve their outcomes.

 For those familiar with the previous structure, many of the former thematic groups have chosen to become independent multi-agency groups, and are successfully progressing their own agendas.